Iran says it will enrich uranium to 60%, highest level ever

 White House Press Secretary Jen Psaki said the U.S. takes seriously Iran’s “provocative announcement,“ saying it “calls into question Iran’s seriousness with regard to the nuclear talks and underscores the imperative of returning to mutual compliance” with the deal.

-Meanwhile on Tuesday, Israeli broadcaster Channel 12 reported an Israeli-owned ship had been attacked by Iran in the Gulf of Oman off the coast of the United Arab Emirates near the port city of Fujairah.
+Meanwhile on Tuesday, Israeli broadcaster Channel 12 reported an Israeli-owned ship had been attacked by Iran in the Gulf of Oman off the coast of the United Arab Emirates near Fujairah.
 The United Kingdom Maritime Trade Operations, an organization monitoring Mideast waterways run by the British navy, described it as “a possible incident,” without elaborating.
-U.S. military officials declined to immediately comment and Emirati officials did not acknowledge any incident there.
+U.S. military officials declined to comment and Emirati officials did not acknowledge any incident there.

 The talks in Vienna are aimed at reviving America’s role in that agreement, which former President Donald Trump abandoned, and lifting the sanctions he imposed.